mssujith/home/cv.md

 ##  Research Experience
 ***
-* <p> Semester project titled <strong> Multichannel Seismic Data Analysis </strong> under the supervision of Dr. Rahul Dehiya, IISER Pune during Feb-May 2021. </p>
+* <p> Semester project titled <strong> Multichannel Seismic Data Analysis </strong> under the supervision of Dr. Rahul Dehiya, IISER Pune during Feb - May 2021. </p>
 > <em> The project aims to make a strong understanding of processes and procedures used in the processing and interpretation of multichannel seismic data.</em>
-* <p> Semester project titled <strong> Statistical Estimation of Seismic Source Signature </strong> under the supervision Dr. Rahul Dehiya, IISER Pune during Jan-Apr 2020. </p>
+* <p> Semester project titled <strong> Statistical Estimation of Seismic Source Signature </strong> under the supervision Dr. Rahul Dehiya, IISER Pune during Jan - Apr 2020. </p>
 > <em> The project aims to create an algorithm for the statistical estimation of the seismic source signature and compare the results of different source signature methods. </em>

+* Mini Project titled **Temporal Evolution of Daisyworld using MATLAB** for Numerical Computation using MATLAB course during Aug - Nov 2019.

 ## Relevant Course